oracle/graaljs/docs/user/JavaInteroperability.md

 ## Extending Java classes

-In JVM mode (`--jvm`), GraalVM JavaScript provides support for extending Java classes and interfaces using the `Java.extend` function.
+In the JVM mode (`--jvm`), GraalVM JavaScript provides support for extending Java classes and interfaces using the `Java.extend` function.
 Note that host access has to be enabled in the [polyglot context](#polyglot-context) for this feature to be available.

 ### Java.extend
 `Java.extend(types...)` returns a generated adapter Java class object that extends the specified Java class and/or interfaces.
-Example:
+For example:

 ```js
 var Ext = Java.extend(Java.type("some.AbstractClass"),